 Seedlings do not require bright light to grow well.
 Contrary to what many may think, light that’s overpowering can sometimes harm seedlings.
 However, if you dim your lights or use a weaker bulb, make sure to check the distance between the bulb and your plant.
 If the light is too far away from your plant, it will stretch, and if the light is too close, it may burn (especially if it’s an HID).
 With an LED, for example, you’ll want to keep your light between 60-76cm (24-30 inches) away from your seedlings.

 During the vegetative stage, cannabis undertakes most of its growth.
 By now, the plant should have a solid root structure on which to grow.
-You can gauge from the shape of your plant at this stage whether it’s an Indica or a Sativa strain.
-Spacing between the nodes will show you, as Sativa plants grow lanky and are open in foliage while Indicas are shorter and denser.
-The length of the vegetative stage can differ widely among growers.
-However, they will generally have an indoor cannabis light schedule during the vegetative stage for around 4 weeks depending on the phenotype and genetics of the plant.
+The length of the vegetative stage can differ widely among growers - some prefer to take longer before switching the plant to 12 hours of darkness to make it flower.
+However, they will generally have an indoor cannabis light schedule during the vegetative stage for at least 4 weeks depending on the phenotype and genetics of the plant.

 The flowering stage is the third and final phase of a cannabis plant’s lifecycle.
-This stage occurs naturally outside when the plant gets less than 12 hours of sunlight each day when the days shorten during late summer or early fall.
+This stage occurs naturally outside when the plant gets 12 hours of sunlight or less each day, when the days shorten during late summer or early fall.
 Indoors cannabis can be tricked into thinking it’s time to flower by shortening the light cycle to 12 hours of light and 12 hours of darkness.

 Indoors, once you’re ready to begin the flowering stage, you’ll want to set up a light schedule of 12 hours of light followed by 12 hours of darkness (12/12).
 This stage lasts for 8 to 12 weeks.
 Your lights should be on a constant cycle of 12/12, as any interruption can cause havoc on your grow.
 In fact, too much light can cause your plant to revert to the vegetative stage (“re-veg”) or even turn into a hermaphrodite.
 For best results indoors, use a color spectrum between yellow and red.

 Autoflowering cannabis plants have been crossbred with cannabis Ruderalis to create cannabis plants that flower based on time rather than a light/dark schedule.
-Autoflowers naturally have a short vegetative phase and grow shorter than photoperiod strains.
-Some growers opt for an 18/6 light schedule for their autos, believing that the plant needs a short recovery period of darkness.
-Other growers opt for a marijuana light schedule of 24/0, arguing that it maximizes the plant’s short vegetative growth period.
-There are even growers who opt to provide their autos with a 12/12 schedule during flowering – however, note this will reduce the size of your buds and is not actually necessary, as autoflowering plants flower based on time, not light cycles.
+Autoflowers naturally have a short vegetative phase and don’t require the switch to 12/12 to start flowering.
+Some growers opt for an 18/6 light schedule throughout the lifecycle of their autos, believing that the plant needs a short recovery period of darkness.
+Other growers opt for a marijuana light schedule of 24/0, arguing that it maximizes the productivity of the plant’s short vegetative growth period.
+There are even growers who opt to provide their autos with a 12/12 schedule during flowering – however, note, this will reduce the size of your buds and is not actually necessary, as autoflowering plants flower based on time, not light cycles.